ibm-cloud-docs/appid/mfa.md

     4. Copy the **API secret** in the Nexmo dashboard and paste it in the **Secret** box in the {{site.data.keyword.appid_short_notm}} dashboard.

-    5. Enter the [number](https://help.nexmo.com/hc/en-us/articles/217571017-What-is-a-Sender-ID) that you want to send messages from.
-A valid number format follows the [E.164 international numbering format](https://en.wikipedia.org/wiki/E.164) For example, a USA number would take the form `+1 999 888 7777 `.
+    5. Enter [the ID](https://help.nexmo.com/hc/en-us/articles/217571017-What-is-a-Sender-ID) that you want to send messages from.
+A valid number format follows the [E.164 international numbering format](https://en.wikipedia.org/wiki/E.164) For example, a USA number takes the form `+1 999 888 7777 `.
 You must specify both the country code, starting with a `+` symbol and the national subscriber number.
+In some countries, Nexmo supports alpha-numeric sender IDs. {{site.data.keyword.appid_short_notm}} uses the value that you enter as Nexmo's sender ID.
+So, if they are supported by Nexmo, you can use the IDs with {{site.data.keyword.appid_short_notm}}.